Forecasts about the number of applications

 - the political, financial and social situation in key countries of departure

-Economic downturn is reflected in the number of work-based residence permit applications
+A challenging economic and employment situation is reflected in the number of work-based residence permit applications

 The number of first work-based residence permit applications depends on factors including